Compactified Jacobians as Mumford models

 \subsection{Skeletons of $\cX_K^\an$ and semistable models}

-Recall that the skeleton of $\cX_K^\an$ associated to the model $\cX \to \Spec(R)$ is a metric graph $\Gamma$.
-The underlying graph of $\Gamma$ is the dual graph $G$ of the central fiber $X$.
+Recall that the skeleton of $\cX_K^\an$ associated to the model $\cX \to \Spec(R)$ is a metric graph $\Gamma$, with the dual graph $G$ of the central fiber $X$ as an underlying combinatorial graph.
 Each edge corresponds to a node of the special fiber, and each node is \'etale locally isomorphic to $xy = f$ for some $f$ in the maximal ideal of $R$.
 The length of the edge is then the valuation of $f$, which is the \emph{thickness} of the node.

 A vertex set $V'$ of $\Gamma$ will be a collection of points in $\Gamma$ that are given by the vertices of the dual graph of a semistable model of $\cX_K$ over $\Spec(R)$ that refines our fixed model $\cX$.
 For a vertex set $V'$ we will write $\cX_{V'}$ for the semistable model having $V'$ as vertex set and $X_{V'}$ for its central fiber.